Paul Merker: France

 After a wave of arrests started in 1935 the Communists made no attempt to create a new leadership structure within the German borders.
 From February 1937 Paul Merker was a member of the Central Committee of the (German) KPD which was now operating from Paris, taking responsibility for party operations in all the countries where party members were no longer able to operate.
 The Paris-based leadership was therefore also carrying out functions on behalf of The Party within Germany.
 After Walter Ulbricht left Paris, Paul Merker was briefly heading up the party secretariat alone, before July 1938 after which he did the work in partnership with Franz Dahlem.

-Immediately after the war began, the Paris-based party secretariat made an application for legitimization on behalf of the communist emigrants living illegally in France, in order that these might register with the French authorities.
+Immediately after the Second World War began, the Paris-based party secretariat made an application for legitimization on behalf of the communist emigrants living illegally in France, in order that these might register with the French authorities.
 The decision to do this formed an important strand in the criminal investigation which was launched against Merker in 1952 and ensuing show trial of 1955, because for many of the affected emigrants it led to immediate internment which was frequently followed, once France had come under German occupation in 1940, by transfer to a concentration camp and, not infrequently, early death.
 Merker himself was interned in 1940 and sent, initially, to Camp Vernet, west of Perpignan, and which was now operating as a concentration camp.
-Here he remained till February 1941 when he was transferred to the internment camp at Les Milles, not far from Marseilles.
+Here he remained till February 1941 when he was transferred to the internment camp at Les Milles, not far from Marseille.
 At Les Milles he was permitted to leave the camp during the daytime.

 Returning to the camp on the evening of 1 July 1941, Merker was intercepted by a fellow Communist detainee, Fritz Fränken, who informed him of a threat to hand him over to the Gestapo.
 Merker, together with Walter Janka, Otto Wahls und Georg Stibi now disappeared underground.

 Mexico

-In June 1942, with help from Noel Field, he managed to escape from Marseilles to Mexico which was becoming home to a considerable number of exiled German communists at this time.
+In June 1942, with help from Noel Field, he managed to escape from Marseille to Mexico which was becoming home to a considerable number of exiled German communists at this time.
 Here he occupied himself as secretary to the Latin-American Committee of the "Free Germany" ("Freies Deutschland") movement, regularly producing articles for the Freies Deutschland News sheet.

+Merker benefitted from the assistance of Mexican diplomats, especially, the Mexican consul-general, Gilberto Bosques, to escape.

 Merker spoke up, in particular, for a comprehensive compensation package for Jewish survivors of Nazi anti-semitic policies: "If all German rivers ran with ink, and all German forest were made of quill pens, there still would not be enough of either to describe sufficiently the numberless crimes that the Hitler Fascism has committed on the Jewish population."